Beth Floyd, the winningest coach in Wilmington College softball history, completed her 11th season as head coach of the program in 2018.

 Floyd came to Wilmington from Fairfield High School where she was the director of athletics and head softball coach.
 She compiled a 171-73 record in nine years as while leading the Lions to four Southern Hills League (SHL) titles, nine sectional championships two district crowns and one appearance in the state quarterfinals.
 Floyd was named SHL Coach of the Year three times.

-A 1993 graduate of University of Rio Grande, Floyd resides in Dayton.
+A 1993 graduate of University of Rio Grande, Floyd resides in Greenfield.